HristoKolev/RenderRazor/README.md

 Install-Package RenderRazor
 ```

-# How to use.
+# How to use

 * Razor template as a string:

+The first line should aways be: `@inherits TemplateBase<MyModel>` where `MyModel` is the .NET class that you want to use as the `@Model`.
+You can also use the `Fully Qualified Type Name` there if that helps you. :)

 ```C#
 const string TemplateString = "@inherits TemplateBase<MyModel>\nHello @Model.Name, welcome to Razor World!";
 ```

-* The .NET class that you want to pass as the @model:
+* The .NET class that you want to pass as the @Model:

 ```C#
 var model = new MyModel